-- The VACG is managed by the garden committee, which consists of members elected by the VACG members.
+- The VACG is managed by the Garden Board, which consists of members elected by the VACG members.

 - Elections are held in the third quarter of each odd numbered year.
-Members of the garden committee serve for a period of two years, subject to their resignation or departure from the garden.
+Members of the Garden Board serve for a period of two years, subject to their resignation or departure from the garden.

-- Garden committee members receive up to 100 sq.ft. of plot space at no charge in exchange for their volunteer time.
+- Garden Board members receive up to 100 sq.ft. of plot space at no charge in exchange for their volunteer time.

 - Membership in the VACG is open to those DC residents desiring to do organic gardening and agreeing to abide by the rules stipulated herein.
 Membership is attained when a plot is assigned.

 - All plot assignments are on a first-come, first-served basis or, if the garden is full, on an as-available basis.
 A waitlist is maintained based on the date of inquiry.

 - Dues are based on the square footage of your plot(s), at a rate of $.75 per square foot.
 Extra Large Plot (10X10): $75